 Course assessment of Health and Safety Representation Training is informal.

-An HSR course certificate of attendance will be issued to all participants who complete the 5 day course.
-The course & 5 Day Training is NSW SafeWork Approved.
+An HSR course certificate of attendance will be issued to all participants who complete the 5-day course.
+The course is NSW SafeWork Approved.

 Become A Representative with Leading Safety Training

-As a Health and Safety Representative, you need to understand your functions, safety laws and how to communicate effectively to really make a positive difference in the workplace.
+As an HSR, you need to understand your functions, safety laws and how to communicate effectively to really make a positive difference in the workplace.
 It isn’t rocket science – our 5 day training is relatively easy, understandable and direct.
 We’re here to make sure that you are fully aware of your responsibilities and equip you with the right skills – that is our primary goal.